Overwhelmed by Chinese vocabulary

 Many Chinese textbooks follow a similar layout, including the following blocks:

-Some Chinese textbooks also include some boxes or tian zi ge for students to practice writing the new characters or words.
+Some Chinese textbooks also include some boxes, such as tian zi ge or mi zi ge, for students to practice writing the new characters or words.

 The layout as such centres around vocabulary and grammar.
 It does not encourage or provide enough space for genuine communication.